Through the Wildwood

 This is a simple salve recipe that combines herbal oil and beeswax to create a homemade paw balm that is smooth and easy to spread on chapped paws.

-1. Combine 1 cup of herbal oil with ¼ cup of beeswax over low heat in a double boiler.
+• Combine the herbal oil with the beeswax over low heat in a double boiler.

 Thank you for joining me for another recipe!
 I love writing and photographing these blogs for you and can’t wait for upcoming seasonal blogs.
 If you want to keep up to date with my recipes, tutorials, and other posts, please subscribe to my newsletter!